mikaelvesavuori/figmagic/readme.md

 * `specs` will contain specifications for all Master Components
 * `specs/images` will contain generated images for your components

+## Known issues

+* The `package.json` commands uses Bash syntax which means it's all Mac (or Windows Bash) for now
+* Figmagic will break if there is no `grid.mjs` file in the `tokens` folder, so the clean command puts an empty grid file there on wipe (if you ever wonder about why there is a `grid.mjs` file in the root!)

 ## Possible upcoming features

 * The `perfectlyFitsGrid` property is currently a uni-dimensional boolean, and is therefore true only for one grid size, so it doesn't really work for a set of sizes (mobile, tablet, desktop)
+* Possibility to configure Figmagic through a config object
+* Possibility to specify whether you want MJS or JS file as final output files
 * Greater customizability of units, paths, etc.
 * Still getting too many specs (for subcomponents)...?
 * Map component values to tokens